coreydondero/waterfowl/README.md

 ## Downloading survey data

 This project uses the Python GIS API to pull data from my ArcGIS Online portal.
 The python script is called `download_waterfowl.py`.
 The username and password have been replaced with placeholder values.
 To automate that python script I have written a shell script (`autodownload.sh`) for linux Ubuntu, which starts a Python environment, runs the Python script, closes the environment, and then unzips the resulting compressed file.
+This script can be automated with CRON.

 ## Displaying data